sranka23/demo-cocktails-api-app/README.md

 Builds the app for production to the `build` folder.The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+## Roadmap
+- The APIs will be used to create dynamic filterable UI which needs exporing multiple APIs with architecture.
+- The page strucutre as of now are a little independent and nature and next step is to build right breadcrumbs and navigation to connect them meaningfully.